 Dithering is generally motivated by various benefits that improve the photometric and astrometric quality of astronomical images:

-- It allows one to improve the effective sampling of point spread function (PSF) at short wavelengths where the detector pixel size causes undersampling.
+- It allows one to improve the effective sampling of the point spread function (PSF) at short wavelengths where the detector pixel size causes undersampling.
 Since the NIRISS detector is critically sampled at 4 μm, the features within an astronomical scene are undersampled in many NIRISS images if no dithering is used.

-- It can mitigate effects of undesired features such as bad pixels, coronagraphic spots, persistence from previous exposures, or small scratches on the NIRISS pick-off mirror.
+- It can mitigate effects of undesired features such as ghosts, bad pixels, coronagraphic spots, persistence from previous exposures, or small scratches on the NIRISS pick-off mirror.